hichamelhady/Sankey-diagram/README.md

 * Material flow accounts on a regional or national level
 * The breakdown of cost of item or services.
 * ...and potentially many more.

+The term *“alluvial diagram”* is generally used interchangeably.
+However, some argue that an alluvial diagram visualizes the changes in the network over time as opposed to across different variables

 [1][2]

 ## Origin of name and historical examples :